Lorena-Avelyn/Module1/README.md

 ## Result
 Thus, the program is executed sucessfully.

-# 1d.🧮 Datatypes-Complex Number Creation in Python
+# 1d.Datatypes-Complex Number Creation in Python

 ## 🎯 Aim
 To write a Python program that reads two integers, creates a complex number using them, and then prints the complex number along with its real and imaginary parts.